arsho/autolike/README.rst

 DO NOT MISUSE IT FOR DISTURBING INDIVIDUALS.

-The current version is tested on Windows(10) and Ubuntu(16.04 LTS).
+The current version is tested on Windows(10).

 To install (in Ubuntu having both Python2 and Python3 by default)::